Certificate III in Carpentry

 “I always had a dream to represent my country, but the original plan was to do that through athletics,” said Ryan.
-“When a femur fracture made that impossible, I thought that was the end of my dream until I discovered WorldSkills and began competing in carpentry.
-Now I’m a member of the WorldSkills Australia Skills Squad team and all my focus is on training to be selected for the Australian international team.”
+“When a femur fracture made that impossible, I thought that was the end of my dream until I discovered WorldSkills and began competing in carpentry.”

 Ryan undertook his training at the Tonsley campus of TAFE SA and is now employed at the building firm BJ and VL Duldig in the Adelaide Hills.
 He says his apprenticeship ‘flew by’—a sure sign that he was enjoying what he was doing.
 “For me there were so many positives—getting out of school and learning on the job, and being able to work and earn at the same time, unlike Uni where you have fees to pay and may not have much, if any, money coming in.”